Natural Resources Defense Council: Programs

+As a legal advocacy group, the NRDC works to accomplish environmental goals by operating within the legal system to reduce pollution and protect natural resources through litigation, and by working with professionals in science, law, and policy at the national and international level.
+The NRDC's Center for Campaigns & Organizing (CC&O) also oversees the NRDC Action Fund, a separate 501(c)(4) nonprofit organization which engages in political and electoral activities.

 NRDC published onEarth, a quarterly magazine that dealt with environmental challenges, through 2016.
 It was founded in 1979 as The Amicus Journal.
 As Amicus, it won the George Polk Award in 1983 for special interest reporting.